sebastiendonadio/devopsmlops/chapters/07-chapter5.md

 ###  Feature Engineering

 In contrast to EDA, feature engineering is very much use-case-dependent.
 This is where you build custom features that are relevant to the ML model, which in turn is dependent on the use case.
 For example, if you are building an ML model to predict the winner of a tennis match, then features such as double-fault, and aces served, are relevant.
 But they are not if you are building an ML model for credit card fraud detection.
 Instead, fraud-relevant features such as the number of transactions in the last three days, and the location of the transactions, are important.
+We outline different types of automated feature engineering in Chapter 6.
 However, for either use case, EDA is valid.

 In conclusion, understanding the data details is very important to extract the most from the data.
 You should expect to spend the majority of an ML project time exploring, analyzing, and transforming the data.
 Given the time spent on the data, there is a requirement (just like code) to be able to try out different data variations and roll back to an earlier version, capabilities that are provided by a versioning system.
 This underscores the need for data versioning.